allianz/ng-aquila/projects/ng-aquila/src/datefield/datefield.md

 import { NxNativeDateModule } from '@aposin/ng-aquila/datefield';
 ```

 The date field requires the Angular CDK (incl.
 CSS).
+Learn [how to enable Angular CDK styles](./documentation/overlay/overview#angular-cdk).

 ### Choose your DateAdapter
 You can choose between using the native date, an ISO string adapter that uses [dayjs](https://day.js.org/) under the hood, [Moment.js](https://momentjs.com/), or implement your own.
 This documentation is using the moment date adapter.